 2.3 Crop Selection and Sowing

 Kenaf variety HC-95, developed by BJRI, was selected for this study.
-Seeds were sown in rows with a spacing of 30 cm between lines and 7 cm between plants.
+Seeds were sown in rows with spacing of 30 cm between lines and 7 cm between plants.
 The seed rate was 50 g per decimal.
 Line sowing was done manually.

 2.4 Intercultural Operations